 45 million U.S. citizens over that age of 18, currently provide unpaid support.. to adults with dementia and other disabilities.
 Most caregivers are not prepared to take on a role.
 This is a role that demands tasks like hospital nursing duties.

 As a result, studies show the unsupported, isolated caregivers… thrust into the job of caring for someone 12 to 16 hours a day, seven days a week … reveals an alarming decline in mental and physical health.

 These problems include:

 - High blood pressure

 - Susceptibility to illnesses due to a compromised immune system

 - Significant weight gain or weight loss

-Because caregivers are not as vigilant about taking care of themselves, they may not take the time to fix healthy meals, forget to take medication that is prescribed to them, smoke more than usual and fail to receive enough exercise.
-In fact, several studies examining the effects of caregiving show that caregivers are at risk for suffering premature mortality, stroke and coronary heart disease.
+They may not take the time to fix healthy meals… forget to take medication that is prescribed to them… smoke more than usual and fail to receive enough exercise.
+In fact, several studies examining the effects of caregiving show that caregivers … are at risk for suffering premature mortality, stroke and coronary heart disease.

 Dealing with Dementia and Alzheimer’s

-If you are caring for someone with Alzheimer’s disease and are experiencing any of these issues, do not be afraid to contact one of several Alzheimer’s support groups that will provide the help, advice and compassion you need to get you through these challenging and heartbreaking times.
+If you are caring for someone with Alzheimer’s disease… and are experiencing any of these issues… do not be afraid to contact one of several Alzheimer’s support groups.
+They will provide the help, advice and compassion you need… to get you through these challenging and heartbreaking times.